 Sideshow Bob's passion for singing is a dimension to the character that was uniquely Kelsey Grammer's, stemming from his own personal history of singing standards on the set of Cheers (1982).

-The Simpsons (1989) became the longest running American primetime series when Family Matters (1989) ended on July 18, 1998 and has retained that status ever since.
-At 20 years, this is by far the longest period which any series has held this distinction.
+This show became the longest running American primetime series when Family Matters (1989) ended on July 18, 1998 and has retained that status ever since.
+At twenty years, this is by far the longest period which any series has held this distinction.
 Conversely, Cheers (1982) held it for the shortest time: for only one week from the end of Knots Landing (1979) on May 13, 1993 until its own final episode on May 20, 1993.
-The Simpsons (1989) is the last remaining such series to have premiered in the 1980s as well as the only animated series to become the longest running primetime scripted series.
+This show is the last remaining such series to have premiered in the 1980s as well as the only animated series to become the longest running primetime scripted series.

 Rusty Nails, a real-life clown Matt Groening used to watch as a child, was a major influences behind Krusty the Clown.
 Additionally, his personality was based on Jewish comedian Jackie Mason, who would occasionally voice Hyman Krustofsky, Krusty's father.